Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 Depending on the different approaches to achieve HA, different properties are required:

-- `alluxio.master.rpc.addresses` is required when connecting to HA cluster on embedded journal.
+If using embedded journal, set `alluxio.master.rpc.addresses`.
 ```
-alluxio.master.rpc.addresses=master_hostname_1:19998,master_hostname_2:19998,
- master_hostname_3:19998`
+alluxio.master.rpc.addresses=master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998
 ```

-- Zookeeper related properties are required when connecting to HA cluster with Zookeeper.
-  - Note that, the ZooKeeper address (`alluxio.zookeeper.address`) must be specified when `alluxio.zookeeper.enabled` is enabled and vise versa.
-  Multiple ZooKeeper addresses can be specified by delimiting with commas.
+If using Zookeeper, set the following Zookeeper related properties
 ```
 alluxio.zookeeper.enabled=true
 alluxio.zookeeper.address=<ZOOKEEPER_ADDRESS>
 ```
+Note that, the ZooKeeper address (`alluxio.zookeeper.address`) must be specified when `alluxio.zookeeper.enabled` is enabled and vise versa.
+Multiple ZooKeeper addresses can be specified by delimiting with commas.

 ### Specify Alluxio Service with URL Authority {#ha-authority}